akshala/Assembler/README.md

 * In case the operand > 255 it cannot be represented in 8 bits for operand in instruction length.

 ### Type of Error handling
 The program does not terminate after reporting one error.
-It continues to assemble the rest of the code and It reports all the errors in all the line at once.
+It continues to assemble the rest of the code and It reports all the errors in all the lines at once.